 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks ( formerly CRB checks), as recommended by Buckinghamshire County Council in accordance with current legislation.
 All entrances and exits to the school are secured during the school day.
 Access to the school during the school day is through the main office only.
 All visitors and helpers are issued with a visitors badge and are required to sign in and out of the premises.
 All staff (including governors) and regular helpers in the school have undergone DBS checks.

 In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Person for Child Protection, Mrs E Barry, who is the Headteacher, and has received appropriate training for this role.
 It is her responsibility to ensure that all staff in contact with children receives child protection awareness training on a regular basis.
 She also takes overall responsibility for ensuring our safeguarding procedures are in place and are robust.
-Mrs E Taylor (Deputy Headteacher), Mrs D Kelloway (Asst Headteacher), Mrs G Massey (Pastoral Support Manager), Mr J Clarke (Behaviour Support) and Mrs P Anyon (Office Manager) are the Deputy Designated Persons.
+Mrs E Taylor (Deputy Headteacher), Mrs D Kelloway (Deputy Headteacher), Mrs G Massey (Pastoral Support Manager), Mrs J Thomas (SENDCo), Ms K Mumford (Head of EYRS) and Mrs P Anyon (Office Manager) are the Deputy Designated Persons.

 There are occasions that our concern about a child may mean that we have to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.